ippontech/blog-usa/posts/create-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster.md

 # Vue.js using a JHipster blueprint

 By default, JHipster asks you to choose between Angular or React for the front-end framework.
-The concept of blueprint was introduced in the version 5 and the goal is to extend the functionality of JHipster by letting you use your own sub-generator.
-More information on how to create and use a blueprint can be found on [the documentation](https://www.jhipster.tech/modules/creating-a-blueprint/).
+The concept of blueprint was introduced in version 5 and the goal is to extend the functionality of JHipster by letting you use your own sub-generator.
+More information on how to create and use a blueprint can be found in [the documentation](https://www.jhipster.tech/modules/creating-a-blueprint/).

 ## Installation

-The official Vue.js blueprint will be used to generate the front-end, you can follow the installation instruction on [the blueprint repository](https://github.com/jhipster/jhipster-vuejs).
+The official Vue.js blueprint will be used to generate the front-end.
+You can follow the installation instruction on [the blueprint repository](https://github.com/jhipster/jhipster-vuejs).
 Since the blueprint was still in development when I wrote this blog post, you may encounter some issues.
 Feel free to report them and submit a Pull Request if you think that a part was done the wrong way.

 ## Application generation